flatlandchurch/flatland-site-hugo/content/college.md

   time: 7:30 PM
 {{</ times >}}

-Our college and young adult ministry is for individuals ages 18-23 (including high school seniors).
+Our college group is for individuals ages 17-23.
+You don't have to be attending college, and high school seniors are welcome.
 We are currently working our way through Flatland's Discipleship Pathway.<br><br>

 Where we meet: Flatland Church<br>
 When we meet: Monday Nights, 7:30-9:00pm